 '''

 ext_if = "fxp0"

-block on $ext_if all
+block on $ext_if

-pass out on $ext_if all keep state
+pass out on $ext_if

 anchor goodguys

 '''

 This ruleset sets a default deny policy on fxp0 for both incoming and outgoing traffic.
 Traffic is then statefully passed out and an anchor rule is created named goodguys.
 Anchors can be populated with rules by three methods: